lechristian/personal-website/static/blurbs/2-starting_web_dev.md

 there).
 That's not the problem though, it's when you want to start building more complex web apps, such as single page applications.
-You're going to do some Googling about which frameworks and libraries to use, or you're going to ask around and here lies the problem.
+You're going to do some Googling about which frameworks and libraries to use, or you're going to ask around, and here lies the problem.

 #### Fanboys/Fangirls

 It drives me insane when someone asks about learning something in web development and the responses are *you should learn this, it's better* or *oh the technology you want to use sucks, use this*.
-Just no. These people probably have never used the other framework or are just bandwagoning on what's hip right now.
+Just no. These people probably are just bandwagoning on what's hip right now.
 Every framework has it's pros and cons.
 The war over which is better is complete and utter crap.
 You pick and use the technologies and tools that most easily solve your problems.

 #### Choices